 This is especially helpful for retail customers.
 If you were shopping on a site looking at kayaking equipment, and then see an ad on another site about that brand, it may re-engage the user with your brand.

-Remarketing allows you to keep your brand and company in front of people as they surf the internet.
+Remarketing ads allow you to keep your brand and company in front of people as they surf the internet.
 While they may not immediately make a purchase, you’re staying in front of them and should be on their mind when they think of your industry.

 4. Follow Your Leads

-When utilizing Remarketing, you can essentially “follow” potential clients around as they surf the web.
+When utilizing Remarketing Ads, you can essentially “follow” potential clients around as they surf the web.
 Wherever they go, you will be there and studies show that the more times someone sees your ad, the better chance that they will visit your site or make a purchase.

-Remarketing allows retailers to stay in front of potential customers with company information and news, along with special offers.
+Remarketing ads allow retailers to stay in front of potential customers with company information and news, along with special offers.
 It allows you to create an awareness that will drive people to your site… and repeat visits should lead to more sales.

 6. Rule of Seven